 During the peak season of the manatees, it can be pretty chilly in the morning.
 On average it's roughly 50°F / 10°C cold in the early morning.
 We experienced 28°F / -2°C which happens rarely.
 It was pretty cold when we got out of the water.
 Day temps are usually between 58°F / 15°C and 70°F / 21°C. Precipitation occurs year-round with its peak in the summer months.
 It’s quite hot and muggy in the summer and temps are around 90°F / 32°C.

-We highly recommend staying here for a couple of days.
-Visit the Three Sisters Spring, have a look to one of the many other springs like the Rainbow Springs for swimming, enjoy the manatee encounter.
+Regardless if you plan to swim with manatees or just want to spot them, we highly recommend staying here for a couple of days.
+Visit the Three Sisters Spring, have a look to one of the many other springs like the Rainbow Springs and enjoy the manatee encounter.
 Actually, we planned camping in the Rainbow Springs State Park.
 Due to the cold night temps of 32°F, we booked a room at the Hampton Inn Crystal River instead last minute.
 It was just a 5 minutes drive to our manatee tour the next morning.
-We appreciated having a great breakfast each day.
+We loved the great breakfast each day.
 More alternatives can be found here: Hotels in Crystal River - via booking.com with price guarantee

 The snorkel trips are offered from Khao Lak, and you get a pick up at the hotel.

 Tours are offered from October until May.
 Very best time for snorkeling around Surin islands from late January until the end of February due to a very calm sea at this time of the year.
 The sea can be rough, and seasickness can be an issue.
 On the other hand, this time of the year is the busiest.
 Continue reading to figure out your best time for the Surin Islands and our top spot for diving.

 Shoulder Season – Less Crowded